Hartford FYW Course Materials Collection

 • Other FYW topics

-• I would like to schedule a meeting for as many of us as we can get for a conversation about all things FYW.
-Please select your preference below.
-(I've tried to anticipate two times that might work given your schedules.)
+• I would like to schedule online meetings for as many of us as we can get for a conversation about all things FYW.
+I have chosen Friday, September 27 at 10 a.m. for our first meeting.

 • While you're here, please consider using this space to raise any questions you have about the FYW courses or register any comments/suggestions you would like to make about FYW, the Hartford campus, or whatever else.
 (Not required.)